MicrosoftDocs/win32/desktop-src/ADSI/iadsprintqueueoperations-property-methods.md

 - Activeds.dll
 api_type:
 - COM
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
 ---

 # IADsPrintQueueOperations Property Methods

-The property methods of the [**IADsPrintQueueOperations**](iadsprintqueueoperations.md) interface read and write the properties listed in the following list.
+The property methods of the [**IADsPrintQueueOperations**](/windows/win32/Iads/nn-iads-iadsprintqueueoperations?branch=master) interface read and write the properties listed in the following list.
 For more information about property methods, see [Interface Property Methods](interface-property-methods.md).

 ## Properties